Fagan (saint): Sources

 The story of Pope Eleutherius's late-2nd-century mission to the apocryphal King Lucius of Britain (Welsh: Lles ap Coel) dates to at least the 6th-century recension of The Book of Popes known as the "Felician Catalog" but the names of the missionaries themselves don't seem to have appeared before the 12th century.
 They aren't given by Bede's 8th-century Ecclesiastical History of the English People or by the 9th-century History of the Britons traditionally credited to Nennius.
 William of Malmesbury's 'third edition' of the Deeds of the Kings of the English (c.
 1140) records of the priests sent to Lucius that "the rust of antiquity may have obliterated their names".

 However, the work On the Antiquity of the Glastonbury Church, initially written by William between 1129 and 1139, and Geoffrey of Monmouth's History of the Kings of Britain both include the names of Fagan and his companion.
 A contemporaneous or even earlier source is the letter of the convent of St David's to Pope Honorius II preserved in Gerald of Wales's c.
 1203 Book of Invectives which appears to date from the 1120s.
 (Note: Gerald actively employed the story of King Lucius in defense of the antiquity and status of St David's but several factors point to the letter's composition under Bishop Bernard, including the local clerics' identification with the Normans and description of themselves as a convent instead of a chapter.)
 Geoffrey claimed to have derived his own account from a 6th-century treatise by St Gildas on "the victory of Aurelius Ambrosius"; given the content of his story, the claim is generally discounted.
 After these, the story began to be broadly repeated.
 Further details appeared in the Iolo Manuscripts collected by Edward Williams, although his many alterations and forgeries render their historicity suspect.

 The discrepancy in William's accounts led Robinson to conclude that the appearance of the missionaries' names in the earlier book was a spurious addition by the abbey's scribes, of a piece with the passages in the present text that include a patently fraudulent "Charter of St Patrick", that describe Abbot Henry of Blois (d.
 1171) as "of blessed memory", and that mention a fire which occurred at the abbey in 1184.
 Robinson and Bartrum proceed to treat Fagan as an invention of Geoffrey subsequently taken up by others.
-Baring-Gould, Rees, and Mullins modify this somewhat: while admitting the general falsehood of the account in Geoffrey, they suggest that the names of Fagan and his companions were probably genuine but that—in the absence of more detailed surviving records—they had been taken up and added to the legendary accounts of King Lucius.
+Baring-Gould, Rees, and Mullins modify this somewhat: while admitting misinformation in the account of Geoffrey, they suggest that the names of Fagan and his companions were probably genuine but that—in the absence of more detailed surviving records—they had been taken up and added to the legendary accounts of King Lucius.